An ad-free and cookie-free website.

-We show how PRU stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Financial Conglomerates industry.
+We show how PRU stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Direct Life Insurance Carriers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Prudential Financial, Inc., a financial wellness leader and premier active global investment manager with more than $1.5 trillion in assets under management as of June 30, 2020, has operations in the United States, Asia, Europe, and Latin America.
 Prudential's diverse and talented employees help to make lives better by creating financial opportunity for more people.
 Prudential's iconic Rock symbol has stood for strength, stability, expertise and innovation for more than a century.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)